keboola/developers-docs/extend/generic-extractor/configuration/api/authentication/login.md

 is called only once before all other requests.
 To call the login request before every request (e.g., to obtain access token from refresh token), set `"expires": 0`.

 ## Examples
+Below are several examples showing you how to use various login authentication related features in Generic Extractor.

 ### Configuration with Headers
 Let's say you have an API which requires every API call to be authorized with the `X-ApiToken` header.
 The value of that header (an API